The reason you’re in a dead bedroom, is You.

 Step 5

 Please be prepared for this process to take as long as it takes.
-It may take a year, it may take just two weeks, but however long it takes, is important to be relaxed about putting in time for this.
-This is the long haul, and you’re just starting out.
-Is also really important right now to make sure you don’t let any other life thing get in the way of your weekly chats.
+It may take a year, it may take a few weeks, but however long it takes, is important to be relaxed about putting in time for this, and gradually building that intimacy back up in a non physical way.
+It’s also really important right now to make sure you don’t let any other life thing get in the way of your weekly chats.

 I get it, you’re frustrated

 I know you’re frustrated with the lack of sex and intimacy in your relationship.
 But please try and not rush this process.
-There is aways a tendency in these situations to want to fix things quickly, and improve your situation.
-You want to feel wanted, and you want to feel better, and you want that to be the case as quickly as possible.
+There is aways a tendency in these situations to want to fix things quickly.
+You want to feel wanted, and you want to feel better.

 But you can’t rush this.
-In the moment that you let your frustration show in this process and you verbally explode to your partner about the lack of sex or intimacy, it’s going to put you right back to where you were.
-If you get angry in your fire side chats, because you feel frustrated, the safe place you have created for that intimate dialogue, has gone, and you have to start over.
+If you let your frustration show in this process and you verbally explode to your partner about the lack of sex or intimacy, it’s going to feel like an ambush and it’s likely your partner will back away and feel completed disconnected.
+If you get angry in your fire side chats, the safe place you have created for that connectivity and intimate dialogue, has gone in a poof of fireside smoke.

 Do something just for you.

-I highly recommend taking a look at your life at this point, and start thinking about doing some things that make you feel good.
+I highly recommend taking a look at your life at this point, and start thinking about doing some things for you, that make you feel good.

-It could be that you take out a meditation subscription to a popular app, or maybe you go out to a sports facility once a week with your friends.
-Maybe, you need to shut the bedroom door and have some you time.
-What ever you decide you need, you have to make sure you do it, and do it reasonably consistently.
+It could be that you take out a meditation subscription to a popular app, or maybe you go out to a sports facility once a week with your friends, or join a running club or hiking group.
+Maybe, you need to shut the bedroom door and have some you time, and tell your family that you’re having 30 minutes to yourself once a week.

 You also need to encourage your partner to do the same.
 In your fireside chats, try and find out what they enjoy, and what makes them feel relaxed and good about themselves, and tell them about what makes you feel good too.